imhuangshihui/protocadherin_cluster_analysis/README.md

 ## Background

 Protocadherins (Pcdhs) are a group of cell-cell adhesion molecules that are highly expressed in the nervous system and have a major function in dendrite development and neural circuit formation.
-DNA methylation-based (DNAm) measures of biological aging associate with increased risk of morbidity and mortality, but their links with cognitive decline are less established.

-## Data preparation
+Epigenetic dysregulation of different protocadherins, in particular clustered PCDHs has been observed in a variety of different disorders that are directly or indirectly influencing brain structure and function.
+Here, we analysed the methylation changes of clustered PCHDs during aging between cognitive decliners (N=24) and cognitive mainders (N=23) by using Illumina HumanMethylationEPIC arrays.
+In total, 876 CpG sites related to PCDHs clusters were selected by their position in UCSC genome browser.